boazbk/crypto/lec_12_lattices.md

 A _field_ $\mathbb{F}$ is a set that supports the operations $+,\cdot$ and contains the numbers $0$ and $1$ (more formally the additive identity and multiplicative identity) with the usual properties that the real numbers have.
 (That is associative, commutative, and distributive law, the fact that for every $x \in \mathbb{F}$ there is an element $-x$ such that $x + (-x) = 0$ and that if $x \neq 0$ there is an element $x^{-1}$ such that $x \cdot x^{-1} = 1$.)
 Apart from the real numbers, the main field we will be interested in this section is the field $\Z_q$ of the numbers $\{0,1,\ldots,q-1\}$ with addition and multiplication done modulo $q$, where $q$ is a prime number.^[While this won't be of interest for us in this chapter, one can also define finite fields whose size is a _prime power_ of the form $q^k$ where $q$ is a prime and $k$ is an integer; this is sometimes useful and in particular fields of size $2^k$ are sometimes used in practice.
 In such fields we usually think of the elements as _vector_ $v \in (\Z_q)^k$ with addition done component-wise but multiplication is not defined component-wise (since otherwise a vector with a single coordinate zero would not have an inverse) but in a different way, via interpreting these vectors as coefficients of a degree $k-1$ polynomial.]

-You should be comfortable with the following notions:
+You should be comfortable with the following notions (these are covered in a number of sources, including the appendix of Katz-Lindell and [Shoup's online-available book](https://shoup.net/ntb/)):

 * A vector $v \in \mathbb{F}^n$ and a _matrix_ $M \in \mathbb{F}^{m \times n}$.
 An $m\times n$ matrix has $m$ rows and $n$ columns.
 We think of vectors as _column vectors_ and so we can think of a vector $v \in \mathbb{F}^n$ as an $n\times 1$ matrix.
 We write the $i$-the coordinate of $v$ as $v_i$ and the $(i,j)$-th coordinate of $M$ as $M_{i,j}$ (i.e. the coordinate in the $i$-th row and the $j$-th column.)
 We often write a vector $v$ as $(v_1,\ldots,v_n)$ but we still mean that it's a column vector unless we say otherwise.